Skip to content

 How do nonconforming sign amortization and fair market payment work?

-The code sets a baseline amortization (six months from written notice) with possible extensions for good cause and permits the Town to pay fair market removal value in lieu of amortization; see § 32-98.32.c for the formulas and procedures found in the retrieved text.
+The code sets a baseline amortization (six months from written notice) with possible extensions for good cause and permits the Town to pay fair market removal value in lieu of amortization; see § 32-98.32.c for the formulas and procedures found in the source text.

 Where can I check overlay or historic restrictions that affect signs?

 Overlay districts and historic preservation rules can add stricter controls.
-Look at Danville Overlay Districts and Danville Historic Preservation documents and verify whether the parcel is in an overlay before designing signage; overlay text was not present in the retrieved sign excerpts.
+Look at Danville Overlay Districts and Danville Historic Preservation documents and verify whether the parcel is in an overlay before designing signage; overlay text was not present in the reviewed sign excerpts.

 More in Danville code